Mouslim2004/BlogBackend/README.md

 2. Then as long as we implement user controller we gonna set dto and mapper for user
 3. Then we gonna proceed the same way for category

+### Improve post service

+1. Now we gonna handle the case for the post a post need to be submitted by an user
+2. This is gonna imply some modification on our dto, mapper and controller
+3. While improving post service we noticed than when we get a post we get also the user but with his credentials as the password
+4. So to hide some of those important details, we need to create another dto w/ less fields or details
+5. That's why we create UserInfoDTO